Please note: This page is currently no longer relevant and existed when Wyngro was a actively run community for artists!

 Comic!
 (Multiple frames)

-Drawing the characters entire body
+Drawing the characters entire body (or most of it)

 Different styles such as lineless, limited pallets, traditional pieces, etc.